U.S. Treasury No. 2 nominee Adeyemo urges get-tough attitude on China

 A former senior adviser at asset manager BlackRock Inc and the child of Nigerian immigrants, Adeyemo would be the first Black deputy secretary of the Treasury.
 He served as a top national security and economic adviser to Democratic President Barack Obama and held senior jobs at the Treasury.

-Adeyemo underscored the importance of sanctions, and said Yellen had asked him to conduct a top-to-bottom review of U.S. sanctions policy, if confirmed.
+Adeyemo underscored the importance of sanctions as a policy tool, and said Yellen had asked him to conduct a top-to-bottom review of U.S. sanctions policy, if confirmed.

-“Treasury’s tools must play a role in responding to authoritarian governments that seek to subvert our democratic institutions; combating unfair economic practices in China and elsewhere; and detecting and eliminating terrorist organizations that seek to do us harm,” he said.
+“Treasury’s tools must play a role in responding to authoritarian governments that seek to subvert our democratic institutions; combating unfair economic practices in China and elsewhere; and detecting and eliminating terrorist organizations that seek to do us harm,” he told the committee.

 Treasury oversees a host of sanctioning tools, including a ban on U.S. investment in alleged Chinese military companies that was introduced by former President Donald Trump.